PasiSa/pasque/README.md

     cargo run --bin psq-server -- -i 10.76.0.1/24

-The example program listens to UDP port 4433 for incoming HTTP/3 and QUIC connections. `-i` option enables the IP tunnel at given IP address.
+The example server listens to UDP port 443 for incoming HTTP/3 and QUIC connections (use `-a` option to change the address and port to bind).
+`-i` option enables the IP tunnel at given IP address.
 Clients are allocated IP addresses from the given IP network, hence also the prefix length is given.